ydahal1/ydahal1/jokes.md

-1. Why did the software engineer go broke?
-Because he lost his domain in a bet!
+1. Why did the programmer go broke?
+Because he lost all his cache!

-2. Why did the cyber security expert bring a ladder to work?
-Because they heard the system had a lot of "high-level" threats!
+2. Why was the computer cold?
+It left its Windows open!

-3. Why did the programmer always carry a screwdriver?
-Because they heard you should always "debug" your code!
+3. Why did the cyber security expert always go to bed early?
+Because he wanted to sleep tight and encrypt!

-4. Why did the computer go to the doctor?
-Because it had a virus and needed a byte!
+4. Why did the software engineer bring a ladder to the office?
+To reach the higher bugs!

 [
-Wed Nov 29 01:11:59 UTC 2023
+Thu Nov 30 01:11:00 UTC 2023
  ]